Flint Water Crisis Fast Facts

 March 22, 2012 - Genesee County announces a new pipeline is being designed to deliver water from Lake Huron to Flint.
 The plan is to reduce costs by switching the city's water supplier from the Detroit Water and Sewerage Department (DWSD) to the Karegnondi Water Authority (KWA).

-April 16, 2013 - On the city council's recommendation Andy Dillon, state treasurer, authorizes Flint to make the switch.
-One day later, the DWSD terminates its water service contract with Flint, effective April of 2014.
-There are further discussions, however, between Flint's leaders and the DWSD about options that would allow the city to purchase Detroit water after the contract ended.
-Flint resumes buying Detroit water in October of 2015.
+April 16, 2013 - On the city council's recommendation, Andy Dillon, the state treasurer, authorizes Flint to make the switch to Flint River water.

-April 21, 2014 - The changeover to the Flint River is delayed by days as workers complete construction of a disinfectant system at the treatment plant.
+April 25, 2014 - The switch to water from the Flint River takes place.

 August 14, 2014 - The city announces fecal coliform bacterium has been detected in the water supply, prompting a boil water advisory for a neighborhood on the west side of Flint.
 The city boosts the amount of chlorine in the water and flushes the system.
 The advisory is lifted on August 20.